 While calling, I like to use the Pulsar Helion thermal monocular for scanning.
 The contrast between hot and cold objects makes animals much more visible, especially at longer distances than scanning with night vision.
 From the moment I set foot out of the truck, to the moment I get back in the truck, I am constantly scanning.
-There have been several properties provide predators without even turning on the caller.

 Predators are almost always traveling and looking for food.
 Under the cover of darkness, they feel comfortable in the wide-open terrain.
 Once a potential target is located, you can then switch on your IR and look through the Digisight N455 digital riflescope to identify.
 Once you’ve identified your target as a predator, it’s time to coax it into range for a shot.
 This is about the time I also hit the record button the Digisight to capture the action as it all goes down.
 I can replay and share the success or on the flip side, see what I did wrong.

 I’m a big fan of mouse or baby rabbit distress to get them to close the distance.
 Ninety-five percent of the time, a light bark or lip squeak will get them to stop.
 If they don’t stop, I keep increasing the intensity of the sound until they do.
 The other five percent of the time, they have their mind set on one thing, so taking a moving shot may be needed.
 Knowing your rifle’s capabilities is important in these cases.

 I primarily use a .223 as my predator rifle.
 On a predator walk at 100 yards, I place my lead at the brisket of the coyote.
 This typically places the bullet about mid rib cage.
 If the coyote is on a dead run at that distance, I tend to lead half a coyote length, which puts the crosshairs jut in front of their nose.
 This is not a perfect science and with experience and several attempts, you will start to get the instinctive feel of your rifle to make these types of shots more consistently.